 Update the deployment share by right-clicking the MDT Build Lab deployment share and selecting Update Deployment Share.
 Use the default options for the Update Deployment Share Wizard.

-It will only inject drivers into WindowsPE from the folder you specified in your selected profile.
+It will only inject drivers into WindowsPE from the specified folder in your selected profile.

 Split a Windows Image File (.wim)